WebAssembly/spec/document/core/exec/modules.rst

    In an implementation, this recursion is easily unraveled by mutating one or the other in a secondary step.

-.. index:: ! instantiation, module, instance, store, trap
+.. index:: ! instantiation, module, instance, store, trap, exception
 .. _exec-module:
 .. _exec-instantiation: